mike-stern/Coastal-Response/README.md

 Included are the html, js, and css files used to create the Coastal Response Web Map/ Data visualization utility.

-NOT included are the model predictions and dynamic coastal response raster layers.
+NOT included (yet) are the model predictions and dynamic coastal response raster layers.

 Required: WMS hosting (ie GeoServer) and Openlayers v2 js (included in html)